 Jump to:

-Why This Recipe Works
+💖 Why This Carrot Puree Recipe Works

 If you love this puree recipe be sure to check out our Ricotta Bake Bariatric Recipe.

-🔪How To Make Carrot Puree
+🔪How To Make Carrot Puree for Infants

-Step One: Rinse the carrots thoroughly under cold water.
+- Step 1: Rinse the carrots thoroughly under cold water.
 Peel and chop them into uniform pieces to ensure even cooking.
 Place the chopped carrots in a steaming basket over boiling water.
 Cover and steam for about 10-15 minutes, or until the carrots are tender and can be easily pierced with a fork.
 If steaming in the Instant Pot, pressure cook with 1 cup of water for 3-4 minutes.

-Step Two: Transfer the steamed carrots to a blender or food processor.
+- Step 2: Transfer the steamed carrots to a blender or food processor.
 Add a small amount of the water (¼ cup) to help achieve a smooth consistency.
 Blend until completely smooth.
 If desired, you can add a pinch of cinnamon or nutmeg to create a subtly enhance the flavor.
 Make sure any additional seasonings are appropriate for your baby’s current dietary stage.
 Let the puree cool to a suitable temperature before serving.
 Check the temperature to ensure it's safe for your baby.

 👩🍳 Expert Tips